Deed of Company Arrangement

-A Deed of Company Arrangement (“DOCA”) is a proposal put to creditors by the director(s) of a company in Voluntary Administration which binds all creditors.
+A Deed of Company Arrangement or DOCA is a proposal that is put to creditors by the directors of a company in Voluntary Administration (VA) that binds all creditors.
+The proposal governs how the company’s assets and affairs will be handled.

-A DOCA may, for example, include any of the following:
+A DOCA can include one or a combination of the following: